PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Verifying annotations

-We use MTurk to recruit more than 1,000 participants.
-We use Gorrila (\url{gorilla.sc}) to develop user interface to collect answers from participants because (1) Gorilla provides easy-to-use tools to build graphical interface, (2) it is straightforward to monitor and discard results from unqualified participants and (3) we can easily share the experiment with MTurkers via a link.
-Per 30 verified answers in around $\sim$20 minutes, the verification process costs us \$5.6 to MTurk (AMT fees included) and 1 token to Gorilla.
+We use AMT platform to recruit more than 1,000 MTurk verifiers.
+Also, we use Gorrila (\url{gorilla.sc}) to develop user interface to collect answers from participants because (1) Gorilla provides easy-to-use tools to build graphical interface, (2) it is straightforward to monitor and discard results from unqualified participants and (3) we can easily share the experiment with MTurk verifiers via a link.
+Per 30 verified answers in around $\sim$20 minutes, the verification process costs us \$5.6 (AMT fees included) and 1 token to Gorilla to a single MTurk verifier.

 Participants are given detailed instructions along with 5 practice samples to get familiar with the task (Fig.~\ref{fig:appendix_gorilla_layout}).
 They need to pass an evaluation checkpoint including 6 questions randomly sampled from our verified question bank in order to start working with sets of 30 questions.
 With this approach, all examples in the dataset are verified once and as a result, 22,496/30,042 queries ($\sim$74.88\%) and 10,043/15,021 Yes/No answers ($\sim$66.86\%) accepted by MTurkers are considered high quality since they are annotated by a writing expert and confirmed by a qualified English native speaker.
 The remaining 7,546 queries and 4,978 Yes/No answers rejected that are passed to another group of 5 writing experts for confirmation.